 PRIORITY #2: SUCCESSION MANAGEMENT

-I am indebted to my former manager and current partner at CEO Works, Sandy Ogg, for informing my thinking in this area.
-He would say, “All roles are equal, yet some roles are much more equal than others.”
+I am indebted to my former manager and current partner at CEO.works, Sandy Ogg, for informing my thinking in this area.
+He would say, "All roles are equal, yet some roles are much more equal than others."
 By that, he meant that a very limited number of roles in a company—no more than 1%— are critical to value creation.
 This is not to say you can do without all the other roles.
 You cannot.
 But we in HR must understand where those roles critical to value creation are in the company.
-In each of those critical roles, we need talented people who have already proven their ability to deliver at the level of the ambition, not just at the level of the current performance of the business.
+In each of those critical roles, we need talented people who have already proven their ability to deliver at the level of the ambition, not just at the level of the business's current performance.

 Conventional thinking in many companies usually underestimates how these roles differ from others in their contribution to value delivery.
 There will be many key roles elsewhere in the company in which there is not so much at stake, positions in which people can be tested or allowed to gain experience for future career placements.
-But for these critical roles, you need a ruthless data-driven process to precisely identify the unique talents who are up for the work to be done right from the beginning.
-Here the HR professional must collect and scrutinize relevant evidence on the readiness of available talent, both inside and outside the company, and guide the selection process.
+You do not need to go through the hassle of planning for those.

 PRIORITY #3: LEADERSHIP DEVELOPMENT